SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 performance or readability of the code may play a role.
 For more information, see the programming guidelines for the [target area (F1 docu for standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abentable_output_guidl.htm "Guideline").
-An obvious use case for `INTO dobj` is when the table should not be changed using the copied table line.
+A use case for `INTO dobj` is when the table should not be changed using the copied table line.
 However, copying comes at a performance cost.
 Imagine that your table contains many columns or nested components.
-In this case, it is better not to copy at all (although you can of course use the `TRANSPORTING` addition to restrict the fields to be copied).
+In this case, it is better not to copy at all (although you can use the `TRANSPORTING` addition to restrict the fields to be copied).

 <p align="right">(<a href="#top">back to top</a>)</p>